2021 inspiring travel adventures we can’t wait to take

 Head to Swedish Lapland (August – October 2021)…

 Food plays a big part in this trip to Swedish Lapland with late summer/autumn departures with outdoor activities interspersed with breaks for traditional Fika and dining experiences including foraging for forest food with a local culinary guide.
-Based in the Lulea region of Swedish Lapland, this trip combines stays at characterful lodges and the Sapmi Nature Camp with forest bathing, hikes with huskies, Swedish saunas, handicraft workshops with local artisans, river swims and an evening astronomy lesson as well as aurora walks.
-And if you’re travelling solo there is NO single supplement.
+Based in the Lulea region of Swedish Lapland, combine stays at characterful lodges and the Sapmi Nature Camp with forest bathing, hikes with huskies, Swedish saunas, handicraft workshops with local artisans, river swims and an evening astronomy lesson as well as aurora walks.

 To really seize the moment